 - Branded Orcs are more than just mindless slaves; they can actually form bonds of loyalty and friendship with Talion and provide some timely back-up.
-Exemplified in the gameplay trailer when Talion gets ambushed by an enemy, only for a Reverse Mole sniper to save his life (with Talion complimenting him with a "nice shot") and during the climatic battle with Seregost's overlord, he's saved again by an Orc beastmaster, who's later rewarded as the newest Overlord for his help.
+Exemplified in the gameplay trailer when Talion gets ambushed by an enemy, only for a mole sniper to save his life (with Talion complimenting him with a "nice shot") and during the climatic battle with Seregost's overlord, he's saved again by an Orc beastmaster, who's later rewarded as the newest Overlord for his help.

 - "I will not leave them note to be slaughtered like my brothers at the Black Gate."
 It just goes to show that, despite his increasing need for vengeance and the darker steps he is taking to achieve it, there's still a bit of Talion that remains the noble Ranger he once was.